-A motion needs to be made to accept the following policies and fees that shall go into effect upon the date of adoption of this resolution, remain in effect through December 31, of this year and be reviewed annually thereafter prior to January 31st of each succeeding year.
+A motion was made by Supervisor Bettez to adopt the policies and fees listed in the Appendix that shall go into effect upon the date of adoption of this resolution, remain in effect through December 31, of this year and be reviewed annually thereafter prior to January 31st of each succeeding year.
+Seconded by Councilwoman Seyfert-Lillis, all aye votes cast, motion carried.